Fourier expansions of vector-valued automorphic functions with non-unitary twists: Introduction

 As we will see, these maps are the constituents for almost all Fourier coefficients.
 We emphasize that in~\eqref{eq:intro_fu} and~\eqref{eq:intro_futoo}, the differential operator~$\partial_\alpha^m$ is not the plain $m$-th derivative of~$\Psi_{s-\frac12}(\,\cdot\,;\omega_j)$ for $\Psi\in\{I,K\}$, but acts on the map

 as shall be indicated by the additional brackets around $\Psi_{s-\frac12}(\alpha y;\omega_j)$.
-Further, we remark that it is always possible to choose the branch cut, and hence the $\omega_j$, uniformly for all $j$ so that the definitions of $\fu_j$ and $\futoo_j$ in~\eqref{eq:intro_fu} and~\eqref{eq:intro_futoo} only depend on the eigenvalues of~$A$ but not on the sizes of the Jordan-ilk blocks.
+Further, we remark that it is always possible to choose the branch cut, and hence the $\omega_j$, uniformly for all $j$ so that the definitions of $\fu_j$ and $\futoo_j$ in~\eqref{eq:intro_fu} and~\eqref{eq:intro_futoo} only depend on the eigenvalues of~$A$ but not on the sizes of the Jordan-like blocks.

-The zeroth Fourier coefficient, however, may correspond to the case~$\alpha=0$ and, as in the untwisted case, is then formed in a different way.
-In the untwisted case the value~$\frac12$ for the spectral parameter~$s$ is special because of a resonance situation in the differential equation~\eqref{eq:Bessel_intro}.
-Here, in our twisted case, analogous resonance situations may occur (due to essentially the same reason, see below in the survey of the proofs), and a higher size of the Jordan-ilk block~$J_j$ causes a larger set of special values for the spectral parameter, namely
+The zeroth Fourier coefficient, however, may correspond to the case that $\alpha=0$ and, as in the untwisted case, is then formed in a different way.
+In the untwisted case the value~$\frac12$ for the spectral parameter~$s$ is special because of a resonance situation in a certain differential equation (see~\eqref{eq:Bessel_intro} below).
+In our twisted case, analogous resonance situations may occur, and a higher size of the Jordan-like block~$J_j$ causes a larger set of special values for the spectral parameter, namely

 where $d_j$ is the (complex) dimension of the vector space~$V_j$.
 For any $m\in\N_0$ and $y>0$ we define

 to be a certain precise linear combination of

 if